coditory/sherlock-distributed-lock/docs/index.md

 </div>

 [Sherlock](https://github.com/coditory/sherlock-distributed-lock) is a distributed locking library for JVM projects.
-It exposes both synchronous and reactive [APIs](api) (Reactor, RxJava, Kotlin Coroutines) and uses database [connectors](connectors) to store locks.
+It exposes both synchronous and reactive APIs (Reactor, RxJava, Kotlin Coroutines) and uses database [connectors](connectors) to store locks.
-It was created as a simple solution to manage distributed locks among multiple microservices.
+It was created as a simple solution to manage distributed locks among microservices.

 ## How it works?